fmccully/Waal-Intrinsic-Project/README.md

 The r markdown script for the cleaning and analysis of the data (Waal Model script.Rmd)

 The r markdown file for the cleaning and analysis of the data (Waal Intrinsic Variables and Parental Care Coordination Model Script.pdf).

-The r script for the graphs (Waal graph R markdown script.
-R)

-The r markdown script for the graphs (Waal graph script.Rmd)

-The r markdown file for the graphs (Waal graph script.zip>Waal graph script.html)